 Lamb was a recipient of the 2018 ASCAP Foundation Morton Gould Young Composer Award for Meia, her solo-through-sextet song cycle for berimbau.
 Lamb’s research on the history and traditional use of the berimbau in Brazil earned her a first place prize at the Northern Illinois University Undergraduate Research and Artistry Day in 2013.
 Lamb also received the Undergraduate Special Opportunities in Artistry and Research (USOAR) Grant and the Honors Enhance Your Education (EYE) Grant for her work with the berimbau.

-Lamb has received multiple commissions and has collaborated with various ensembles, including Percussia of Queens, New York, and the Northern Illinois University World Steelband.
+Lamb has received multiple commissions and has collaborated with various ensembles, including percussionist Evan Chapman, Percussia of Queens, New York, and the Northern Illinois University World Steelband.
 Her music has been performed throughout the United States, Brazil, and South Africa.
-Other current compositional projects include a piece for solo drumset with electronics, an a cappella choral work, and a piece for solo cello with electronics.
+Other current compositional projects include commissions for solo Bb bass clarinet, trumpet and percussion duet, and solo percussion/steel pan.

 As an educator, Lamb was the 6-12th grade band director for Meridian CUSD 223 in Stillman Valley, Illinois for two years.
 She received the “Recognition of Service” award at the Meridian 223 School Board Meeting in August 2017 and “Teacher of the Week” from Channel 13-WREX News in Rockford, IL in December 2017.
 Lamb also teaches private lessons for guitar, bass, percussion, and composition.
 She was the interim percussion instructor for the Chicago Youth Symphony Orchestra in spring 2016 and created a week-long percussion camp at NIU for 4-12th grade students of varying abilities that has now grown into a faculty-led camp through the NIU Percussion and Steel Pan Studios.